m-jim-d/bin-method-calcs/ARCHITECTURE.md

 The `runInputs` object captured by the engine includes the source of every input value, making it possible to trace discrepancies to specific form field resolution differences between ASP and JS.

+### Parity Harness (Export JSON) — development only

+The comparison is driven by an **Export JSON** button on the ASP controls page, shown only when the page URL includes `?harness=1`.
+This is a development-only tool that lives in the private `uac-js` repo; it is **not part of this published repository** and requires the ASP reference engine + an IIS server, so a JS-only user will never invoke it.

+Flow:
+1. `exportParityJson()` (in the ASP `Controls.asp`) POSTs the form to `Engine.asp?export=json`, which returns the ASP engine's results as JSON.
+2. It then runs the JS engine via `exportBinCalcsJson(form, { aspLoadLine })`,
+   passing the ASP-computed load line so both engines use identical inputs.
+3. `computeParityDiff()` / `renderParityDiff()` render a side-by-side diff of annual energy, per-bin energy, economics, and non-default inputs.

+Because of this harness, a small amount of harness-only code lives in the shipped `engine/engine_module.js`.
+It is inert during normal client use:
+- `_computeOverrides()` → `meta.overrides`: lists the run's non-default inputs;
+  consumed only by the harness diff table (the normal client ignores it).
+- The `opts.aspLoadLine` branch in `runBinCalcs()`: forces the ASP load line for an apples-to-apples run.
+The normal client always calls `exportBinCalcsJson(form, {})` and never sets this option.

+Everything else `exportBinCalcsJson()` produces (annual energy, economics, bins, model summaries) is used by the normal client too — it is the primary client entry point, not a test-only function.